Liz Collins

 Liz Collins (born 1968) is an American contemporary artist and designer.
-Collins is recognized for her artwork involving fabric, knitwear, and textiles as well as the fashion label she developed.
-She has expertise in textile media including the transition of fabric into multi-dimensional forms as a method to vary the scale of her pieces to make them architectural and inviting rather than object-based.
+She is recognized for her artwork involving fabric, knitwear, and textiles, as well as for the fashion label she developed.
+She has expertise in textile media, including the transition of fabric into multi-dimensional forms as a method to vary the scale of her pieces to make them architectural and inviting rather than object-based.
 Collins is based in Brooklyn, New York.

 Early life and education

-Liz Collins graduated with a BFA degree (1991) and MFA degree (1999) from Rhode Island School of Design (RISD).
-Collins launched her personal knitwear clothing line in 1999 as her MFA thesis at RISD and ran her business until 2004.
+Liz Collins graduated with a Bachelor of Fine Arts degree (1991) and a Master of Fine Arts degree (1999) from the Rhode Island School of Design (RISD).
+Collins launched her personal knitwear clothing line in 1999 as her master's thesis at RISD and ran her business until 2004.

 She was a professor of textiles at RISD from 2003 to 2013.

 Career

-After receiving her M.F.A., Collins spent the next several years developing her own knitwear company until 2004.
+After receiving her MFA, Collins spent the next several years developing her own knitwear company until 2004.
 Recognized for its innovative design, Collins developed a patent for her specialized technique of interweaving and assembling different materials to construct her garments.
 The label gained popularity, celebrity recognition, and media coverage.
 Collins became a member of the Council of Fashion Designers of America in 1999 from her personal brand.
-In the middle stages of her fashion design career, she could no longer afford to finance her label's labor wages and meet society's demand of product.
-Collins soon began to outsource her products which is when she felt disconnected with her creative process and missed the hands-on aspect of designing garments.
+In the middle stages of her fashion design career, she could no longer afford to finance her label's labor wages and meet society's demand for product.
+Collins soon began to outsource her products, which is when she felt disconnected from her creative process and missed the hands-on aspect of designing garments.

-Once the fashion label closed, Collins then returned to RISD to teach textiles as an associate professor, until 2013.
+Once the fashion label closed, Collins then returned to RISD to teach textiles as an associate professor until 2013.
 She has also taught at the School of the Art Institute of Chicago, Moore College of Art, Pratt Institute, the Maryland Institute College of Art, and Parsons School of Design.
 In 2017, Collins served as a mentor to Marco DaSilva in Queer Art's Fellowship program.
+Art Review describes her as "at once warm, carefree and unpredictable, simultaneously inviting and disarm; they enact an effortless embrace of the everyday, as well as a tightly orchestrated celebration of an oblique and open-ended personal cosmology."

 "Knit-Grafting"

-"Knit-Grafting" is a term created by Liz Collins used to describe her artistic process of reconstructing garments, and is most specifically used in her work as a fashion designer.
-This term stemmed from the fundamental of Grafting, which is the process of intertwining two or more fabrics together.
-Collin's Knit-Grafting incorporates numerous panels of fabrics as well fusing various materials together.
-These materials may include Lace, Metals, and other mediums used to make her design stand out.
+"Knit-Grafting" is a term created by Liz Collins that is used to describe her artistic process of reconstructing garments and is most specifically used in her work as a fashion designer.
+This term stemmed from the fundamentals of Grafting, which is the process of intertwining two or more fabrics together.
+Collin's Knit-Grafting incorporates numerous panels of fabrics as well as fusing various materials.
+These materials may include Lace, Metals, and other media used to make her design stand out.